 - Request housing if you have been admitted as a residential student.

 - Register for your selected courses.
 You can get advice on course selection by phoning our office.
 Remember that residential students must stay enrolled in 8 credits (usually two 4-credit courses).

-If you plan to live on campus, you must request housing, register for courses (8 credits), and pay in full by May 20, or you will be withdrawn from the program.
+If you are admitted as a residential student, you must request housing, register for courses (8 credits), and pay in full by May 19, or you will be withdrawn from the program.

-If you plan to commute to campus or take a course online, you must register for your course(s) and pay in full by May 20, or you will be withdrawn from the program.
+If you are admitted as a commuting student or distance learner, you must register for your course(s) and pay in full by May 19, or you will be withdrawn from the program.

-- Monday, May 20: Last date to request housing (if planning to live on campus, and pending availability), register for courses, and pay in full.
+- Monday, May 19: Last date to request housing (if admitted as a residential student, and pending availability), register for courses, and pay in full.